 Is there a waiting period in Rhode Island to finalize a divorce?

+Yes.
 After a decision by the justice of the family court at a nominal divorce hearing or contested divorce trial, the final judgment may not be submitted to the court for entry until after 3 months.
-This was implemented by the legislature allowing a cooling off period in case the parties reconciled and decided not to go through with the divorce.
+This was implemented by the legislature to allow a cooling off period, in case the parties reconciled and decided not to follow through with the divorce.

-When can I get remarried after a divorce in Rhode Island?
+When can I get remarried after a divorce in ri?

 “After entry of the final judgment for a divorce from the bond of marriage, either party may marry again.” http://webserver.rilin.state.ri.us/Statutes/title15/15-5/15-5-23.HTM